bagder/daniel.haxx.se/about.md

 I did a presentation in person at FOSDEM in early February 2020 just before we learned exactly how big of a deal this Covid-19 thing was.
-Up until then I did a litle more than one presentation per month, which served as an excellent to spice up the working-from-home life.
+Up until then I did a little more than one presentation per month, which served as an excellent way to spice up the working-from-home life.

 Then came the era of doing presentations over video.
 So much harder.
 So much not the same thing.
 Neither for me as a presentation and certainly not for the